pirog/kalabox-ui/README.md

 git clone https://github.com/kalabox/kalabox.git $HOME/kalabox
 cd $HOME/kalabox
 npm install
-bower install
-grunt test
+grunt run
-nodewebkit .
 ```

 If you want to try this with new code just return to `$HOME/kalabox` and run `git pull`.
 You can also replace $HOME if you have a preferred location for project code.
 We are using $HOME because it should be cross-OS compatible.

 ### Building binaries from source